softwaremill/sttp/docs/backends/asynchttpclient.md

 The async-http-client backend supports websockets, where the websocket handler is of type `sttp.client.asynchttpclient.WebSocketHandler`.
 An instance of this handler can be created in two ways.

+The first ("high-level" one), available when using the Monix, ZIO and fs2 backends, is to pass a `MonixWebSocketHandler()`, `ZIOWebSocketHandler()` or `Fs2WebSocketHandler()`.
+This will create a websocket handler and expose a `sttp.client.ws.WebSocket[Task]` (for Monix and ZIO) / `sttp.client.ws.WebSocket[F]` (for fs2 and any `F[_] : ConcurrentEffect`) interface for sending/receiving messages.

+See [websockets](../requests/websockets.html) for details on how to use the high-level interface.

-First (the "low-level" one), given an async-http-client-native `org.asynchttpclient.ws.WebSocketListener`, you can lift it to a web socket handler using `WebSocketHandler.fromListener`.
+Second ("low-level"), given an async-http-client-native `org.asynchttpclient.ws.WebSocketListener`, you can lift it to a web socket handler using `WebSocketHandler.fromListener`.
 This listener will receive lifecycle callbacks, as well as a callback each time a message is received.
 Note that the callbacks will be executed on the Netty (network) thread, so make sure not to run any blocking operations there, and delegate to other executors/thread pools if necessary.
 The value returned in the `WebSocketResponse` will be an instance of `org.asynchttpclient.ws.WebSocket`, which allows sending messages.

-The second, "high-level" approach, available when using the Monix, ZIO and fs2 backends, is to pass a `MonixWebSocketHandler()`, `ZIOWebSocketHandler()` or `Fs2WebSocketHandler()`.
-This will create a websocket handler and expose a `sttp.client.ws.WebSocket[Task]` (for Monix and ZIO) / `sttp.client.ws.WebSocket[F]` (for fs2 and any `F[_] : ConcurrentEffect`) interface for sending/receiving messages.

-See [websockets](../requests/websockets.html) for details on how to use the high-level interface.

 ## Streaming websockets using fs2